 Graduates of our program are compassionate physicians with outstanding technical skills and excellent clinical judgment.

-They are prepared for highly rewarding careers as broadly-trained general surgeons.
+Graduates are prepared for highly rewarding careers as broadly-trained general surgeons.
 Upon graduation, the majority of our residents pursue fellowship training in high caliber subspecialty training programs.
 Those residents who do not desire additional training are highly successful in the private practice community.
 Our graduates have taken positions in a great variety of locations throughout the United States.
 Our teaching faculty come from diverse backgrounds providing our residents with many opportunities to learn a variety of approaches to clinical problems.
-Since 2013, 91% of our graduates passed their American Board of Surgery Qualifying (written) Examination on the first attempt, 88% passed the Certifying (oral) Examination on the first attempt, and 82% passed both exams on the first attempt.
-Our pass rate for each exam and both exams is above the national averages of 89%, 83%, and 76%, respectively.

 In short, we are committed to attracting outstanding students and providing them with excellent training so that they are prepared to meet their goals, whether in academia or in private practice.
 We welcome applications from any qualified individual who feels he/she is up to the challenge.